aspnet/SignalR/specs/HubProtocol.md

 1. Allocate a unique `Invocation ID` value (arbitrary string, chosen by the Caller) to represent the invocation
 2. Send an `Invocation` message containing the `Invocation ID`, the name of the `Target` being invoked, and the `Arguments` to provide to the method.
+3. If the `Invocation` is marked as non-blocking (see "Non-Blocking Invocations" below), stop here and immediately yield back to the application.
-3. Wait for a `Result` or `Completion` message with a matching `Invocation ID`
+4. Wait for a `Result` or `Completion` message with a matching `Invocation ID`
-4. If a `Completion` message arrives, go to 7
+5. If a `Completion` message arrives, go to 8
-5. If the `Result` message has a payload, dispatch the payload to the application (i.e. by yielding a result to an `IObservable`, or by collecting the result for dispatching in step 8)
+6. If the `Result` message has a payload, dispatch the payload to the application (i.e. by yielding a result to an `IObservable`, or by collecting the result for dispatching in step 8)
-6. Go to 3
+7. Go to 4
-7. Complete the invocation, dispatching the final payload item (if any) or the error (if any) to the application
+8. Complete the invocation, dispatching the final payload item (if any) or the error (if any) to the application

 The `Target` of an `Invocation` message must refer to a specific method, overloading is **not** permitted.
 In the .NET Binder, the `Target` value for a method is defined as the simple name of the Method (i.e. without qualifying type name, since a SignalR endpoint is specific to a single Hub class). `Target` is case-sensitive

 **NOTE**: `Invocation ID`s are arbitrarily chosen by the Caller and the Callee is expected to use the same string in all response messages.
 Callees may establish reasonable limits on `Invocation ID` lengths and terminate the connection when an `Invocation ID` that is too long is received.

+## Non-Blocking Invocations

+Invocations can be marked as "Non-Blocking" in the `Invocation` message, which indicates to the Callee that the Caller expects no results.
+When a Callee receives a "Non-Blocking" Invocation, it should dispatch the message, but send no results or errors back to the Caller.
+In a Caller application, the invocation will immediately return with no results.
+There is no tracking of completion for Non-Blocking Invocations.

 ## Multiple Results